VSSSE/VSS-DOC/UC4_Listen_to_a_song_on_youtube.md

 ### 5.2 No soundtracks found

-The case of failure occurs, when the foreign API don't find the song on Youtube.
+The case of failure occurs, when the foreign API doesn't find the song on Youtube.
 The user is shown an informative message.

 ## 6. Extension Points